- Home

 Stage 3:

 Shortlisted candidates based on the ATS score shall appear for the Personal Interview.
-IIM Amritsar also expects a consistent and minimum performance in the different parameters of Personal Interview, including academic profile, communication skills, general awareness, and extra-curricular activities.
+IIM Amritsar also expects consistent, minimum performance across the different parameters of the Personal Interview, including academic profile, communication skills, general awareness, and extracurricular activities.

 Stage 4: